dannywillems/ocaml-cordova-plugin-inappbrowser/README.md

         Cordova_in_app_browser.close popup)
 ```

-You can access the 5 properties of the argument of an added
+With this functions, you can access the 5 properties of the argument of
-"EventListener" with this functions:
-                °Cordova_in_app_browser.type: either "loadstart",
+an added "EventListener":

-                "loadstop", "loaderror", "message", or "exit"
+                ° `Cordova_in_app_browser.type`: either "loadstart", "loadstop", "loaderror", "message", or "exit"
-                °Cordova_in_app_browser.url: not available for every
-                event type (not for "exit").
+                °`Cordova_in_app_browser.url`: not available for every event type (not for "exit").
-                °Cordova_in_app_browser.code: only available for event
-                with an error code.
+                ° `Cordova_in_app_browser.code`: only available for event with an error code.
-                °Cordova_in_app_browser.message: only available for
-                "loaderror" event type
+                ° `Cordova_in_app_browser.message`: only available for "loaderror" event type
-                °Cordova_in_app_browser.data: onlys available for
+                ° `Cordova_in_app_browser.data`: onlys available for "message" event type
-                "message event type